kezoponk/robustcart.php/README.md

 <br>

-## Retrieving shopping cart in the example form, and removing items
+## Retrieving shopping cart
+From the example form, and removing items
 ```php
 foreach($_SESSION["shopping_cart"] as $keys => $values)
   {